lubuntu-team/manual/source/C/command_line.rst

    man df

 This will show you the user manual for the df command containing and explanation of the command and other useful information.
 For example is the -h option gives a human readable output.
-If the manual is way to long you can press the :kbd:`/` key and type in what you want to search for.
+If the manual is way too long you can press the :kbd:`/` key and type in what you want to search for.

 .. code::